NextSDS Logo

 Rinse mouth with water (only if the person is conscious).
 Call a doctor.

-Symptoms: Nausea, Vomiting, Diarrhea, Vertigo, Spasms, Unconsciousness
+Symptoms: Nausea, Vomiting, Diarrhoea, Vertigo, Spasms, Unconsciousness

 05